 8. Read a good book.

-Reading seems to add color and life to the week and keeps me from being too much alone with my thoughts where I start to worry about stuff instead of problem solving.
+Reading adds color and life to the week and keeps you from being too much alone with your thoughts where you start to worry about stuff instead of problem solving.
 Keep your thoughts moving in the right direction!

 9. Connect with your kids.